-Approval Memorandum for W00056 & W00057
+Approval Memorandum for W00102, W00103 & W00104

-Pacific Hydrographic Branch has completed an evaluation and chart application of Outside Source Data from the Naval Oceanographic Office (W00056 & W00057).
+Pacific Hydrographic Branch has completed an evaluation and chart application of Outside Source Data from the Naval Oceanographic Office (W00102, W00103 & W00104).
 I have reviewed the data, reports and compilation to the chart.
 Data are suitable for nautical charting except where specifically recommended in the Evaluation and Quality Assurance Memorandum and Chart Application Memorandum.

-Kawaihae Harbor and Bay are currently listed as "critical" in the NOAA Hydrographic Survey Priorities (NHSP).
-This area should be considered surveyed adequately enough to be removed from the critical area in the NHSP, since LIDAR provided adequate depth information.
-However, additional fieldwork including side-scan and/or multibeam surveys of Kawaihae Harbor and Approaches is recommended next time a survey asset is at this location in order to complete bottom search and object detection requirements.
-Therefore, it is recommended that this area be reclassified as "Priority 1".
+The south side of Oahu is currently listed as "critical" in the NOAA Hydrographic Survey Priorities (NHSP).
+This area should be considered surveyed adequately enough to be removed from the critical area in the NHSP, since LIDAR provided adequate depth information in the near shore areas and multibeam provided complete coverage in the areas where it was utilized.
+However, additional fieldwork including side-scan and/or multibeam surveys of Pearl Harbor and Approaches is recommended next time a survey asset is at this location in order to complete bottom search and object detection requirements in areas where only LIDAR was conducted.
+These areas where only LIDAR was conducted should be reclassified as "Priority 1" and where multibeam coverage was completed the area should be reclassified as "Priority 4".

-This survey area should be classified as Category of Zones of Confidence (CATZOC) "B" if used to update ENC's (Full seafloor coverage not achieved; uncharted features, hazardous to surface navigation are not expected but may exist.
-Controlled, systematic survey to standard accuracy).
+The survey area where LIDAR was utilized should be classified as Category of Zones of Confidence (CATZOC) "B" if used to update ENC's (Full seafloor coverage not achieved; uncharted features, hazardous to surface navigation are not expected but may exist.
+Controlled, systematic survey to standard accuracy.).